 Every effort will be made to coordinate work hours with each student's class schedule and the work needs of the college.
 The Student Employment Office will provide assistance to students who have not secured work after making a reasonable attempt on their own.
+First year students with student work awards will be assigned their initial work study position.
+They have the option to decline this initial position.
+If declined, the student is responsible for securing a different position.
 Students, as employees, are expected to fulfill the responsibilities of their work assignments.